joeking9292/hello-world/README.md

 # hello-world
 just another repository

-Hello.
-I am new to coding and wish to learn a lot before i go to college.
+Hello World!

+My name is Joseph Noonan and I am in CS 361 at OSU right now!
+I love to code and am looking to apply my CS degree to the financial world during and after college!

+Bye!